nikitavoloboev/data/macOS/apps/Ulysses.md

 # [Ulysses](https://ulyssesapp.com/)
 The app I use to do all my writing in.

 I use it to both write this wiki you are reading now as well as everything else that has to do with writing somehow except writing GitHub readme's.
-For that I use [MacDown](https://github.com/MacDownApp/macdown).
+For that I use Sublime Text.

 Here is how my workflow with Ulysses looks like.